California debates listing western Joshua tree as threatened - KESQ

 The desert plant is known for its unique appearance, with spiky leaves on the end of its branches, is found in the national park that bears its name about 130 miles (209 kilometers) east of Los Angeles and through a stretch of desert up to Death Valley National Park.
 There are two types of trees, the eastern and western, but only the western is up for consideration.

-The California Fish & Game Commission is taking public comment Wednesday on the issue.
-A vote is expected following the comment period but could take place Thursday.
+The California Fish & Game Commission took hours of public comment on Wednesday and scheduled a vote for Thursday.
 If the tree is listed as a threatened species, killing one would require special approval from the state.

+The state has never listed a species as threatened based primarily on threats from climate change, said Brendan Cummings, conservation director for the Center for Biological Diversity.

-The state’s ongoing drought, which scientists say is part of the worst megadrought in 1,200 years, is likely harming the trees’ ability to survive, said Brendan Cummings, the Center for Biological Diversity’s conservation director.
+The state’s ongoing drought, which scientists say is part of the worst megadrought in 1,200 years, is likely harming the trees’ ability to survive, Cummings said.

 “We’re likely witnessing a single large scale mortality event right now,” he told the commission.